 Scroll down the page, or click on a commission, to view the various organizations of the parish.
 Those underlined have their own webpage -- click on them for more information

-Assist priest at weekend liturgy.
+Assist priest at Sunday Mass and at weddings.
 Open to young men and women in grades 5 and up.
+Also view Altar Servers

-Work with the Liturgy Committee to help decorate the church for the seasons of Lent, Advent, Chirstmas and Easter.
+Work with the Liturgy Committee to decorate the church for the seasons of Lent, Advent, Chirstmas and Easter.
 Membersof the group meet periodically to plan and organize the decorating of the church.

 Open to CHILDREN in with a reading level of 2nd grade.
 Sing every other Saturday at the 5:00p.m. liturgy and for special occasions.

-Lay people who distribute Communion or Precious Blood at Masses.
+Lay people who distribute the Eucharist and/pr Precious Blood at Masses.
 You also have opportunity to take the Eucharist to residents at Altenheim Nursing Home, Pearl Crossing and Southwest Commons.
 Ministers must be in full communion with the Church and at least a senior in High School Only seniors in high school distribute at the Life Teen Mass.
 See Leo Burkhardt if interested in this ministry.
 Call 440-238-1770

 Lead singing and lend support to grieving families at funerals.
 Contact: Office - 440/238-1770